What is a Permission?

-Within 2-3 days after receiving the email permission request, Academic Services will enter the permission into Wolverine Access and an automated email notifying the student will be generated (to the student’s “firstname.lastname@example.org” address).
+Within 2-3 days after receiving the e-mail permission request, the Ross Registrar's Office will enter the permission into Wolverine Access and an automated e-mail notifying the student will be generated (to the student’s “firstname.lastname@example.org” address).

 Once a permission has been issued, students must still ADD the class to their schedule.
 See How to Add & Drop Classes for instructions.

 NOTE: If you are waitlisted for a course, you will need to DROP yourself from the waitlist before you can complete your registration.
 Do not do so until you have received the automated system e-mail indicating that the permission is available and after verifying that the permission is still active.

-If you are still experiencing problems or have any questions please contact Academic Services email@example.com.
+If you are still experiencing problems or have any questions, please contact the Ross Registrar's Office at email@example.com.